Mayer123/HyKAS/README.md

 # ConceptNet Knowledge Extraction
-Go to directory Extraction
-First clone this repo and download ConceptNet from [the official website](https://github.com/commonsense/conceptnet5/wiki/Downloads) and uncompress in the current directory.
+Go to directory Extraction, then download ConceptNet from [the official website](https://github.com/commonsense/conceptnet5/wiki/Downloads) and uncompress in the current directory.
 Then simple run:
 ```
 python extract_english.py